 Should I Return to My Sport If I’m Cleared to?

 Sometimes when people are forced to step back from something they’ve been very involved in, they start to reevaluate their commitment to it.
 You might be wondering if you should even return to play if you’re cleared.
 Maybe with time and space, you realize you’re just not as passionate as you once were about the sport.
-Or maybe you’re worried about the risk of further injury.
+Maybe you want to sit this sports season out and then try again.
+Maybe you’re worried about the risk of further injury.

 Assuming that you will be cleared to play again, Brittany’s advice is to first evaluate your motivation.
 Do you want to return?
 If you’ve realized that you just don’t enjoy it very much anymore, then the answer is easy.